 The ferry is designed for both vehicular and pedestrian traffic and runs as often as necessary, depending on traffic.
-During the peak business hours of the summer the ferry can employ as many as five vessels, ensuring a shorter wait for passengers.
+During peak business hours of summer, the ferry can employ up to five vessels, ensuring a shorter wait for passengers.

 The Galveston Ferry runs 24 hours a day, so you’ll have no problem including it in your itinerary.
 While the 2.7 mile trip is only about 18 minutes, it is often one of the more beautiful parts of a trip to Galveston.
 The ride offers some of the most outstanding views of Galveston Bay, Seawolf State Park, and the Bolivar lighthouse.

 When you’re on the journey, don’t forget to look out for bottle-nose dolphins.
 Many passengers have been blessed with the sight of upwards of thirty dolphins swimming alongside the ferry!
 There’s really no better way to spend a beautiful day in Galveston.